turmon/Exosims-Sandbox/README.md

 To use the sandbox for runs and analysis:

-1. The EXOSIMS directory should point to Exosims source code (see also under File Contents, below).
+1. The EXOSIMS directory (a symbolic link) should point to Exosims source code (see also under File Contents, below).

 2. Put your Exosims input script, a json file, under Scripts.